-IPCONFIG.exe is a system file that hardly appears during your normal use of your PC.
-This is because this file is not essential in order for your PC to run.
-However, it is sometimes needed for applications that need to set up network configurations of your device.
+IPCONFIG.exe is a system file that rarely appears during normal PC use because it isn’t essential for your PC to run.
+However, it’s sometimes needed by applications setting up your device’s network configurations.

-Several users have complained on windows forums that this application has become a nuisance with its frequent pop up.
+Several users have complained on Windows forums that this application has become a nuisance with its frequent pop-ups.
 Most have reported a brief flash of a black command prompt screen.
-Some have had an actual window popping up with an error until they click “ok” or “cancel”, just to have the pop-up return.
-Either way, the frequency of the pop ups are too high and annoying.
+Some have had an actual window pop up with an error until they click “OK” or “Cancel,” only to have the pop-up return.
+Either way, the frequency of the pop-ups is too high and annoying.

 This page will give you information on what IPCONFIG.exe is and its use on Windows.
 We will then delve into why the application pops up every time on your PC and how to solve the problem.

 What is IPCONFIG.exe and what does it do?

 The ipconfig.exe file is a software component of Microsoft Windows Operating System by Microsoft.
 In computing, IPCONFIG (internet protocol configuration) in Microsoft Windows is a console application that displays all current TCP/IP network configuration values and can modify Dynamic Host Configuration Protocol (DHCP) and Domain Name System (DNS) settings.